2001-Thu Apr 26 15:06:19 EDT 2018

-One veterinarian I consulted, who specializes in dermatology, recommends a Bullfrog sunscreen that does not contain octisalate for pet patients at risk of sunburn and skin cancer due to thin coats or pale noses.
+One veterinarian I consulted, who specializes in dermatology, recommends a BullFrog sunscreen that contains no zinc oxide and low amounts of octisalate — a salicylate that is a frequent ingredient in sunscreens.
+He recommends this product for pets at risk of sunburn and skin cancer due to thin coats or pale noses.

-Doggles makes protective eyewear for canines, with a UV-protective coating on shatterproof lenses.
+Doggles makes protective eyewear for canines.
+It contains a UV-protective coating on shatterproof lenses.

-There are also canine rash guard shirts and visors, with UPF 50, that meet the recommendations for good-quality sun protection.
-Just keep in mind that these products aren't perfect — if your dog likes to sunbathe on her back, for example, rash guard shirts don't cover the delicate skin between the hind legs.
+There are also canine rashguard shirts and visors with UPF 50 (Ultraviolet Protection Factor) that meet the recommendations for good-quality sun protection.
+Just keep in mind that these products aren't perfect — if your dog likes to sunbathe on her back, for example, rashguard shirts don't cover the delicate skin between the hind legs.

 For pets who spend ample time outdoors, you can also consider outfitting an exercise pen or a crate with a sunscreen cover, which functions like a beach umbrella and blocks the sun’s rays.

-Dr. Ann Hohenhaus, a practicing veterinarian for 25 years, is board-certified in both oncology and internal medicine.
+Dr. Ann Hohenhaus, a practicing veterinarian for nearly 30 years, is board-certified in both oncology and internal medicine.
 She maintains her clinical practice at The Animal Medical Center in New York City, providing primary care to her long-term patients and specialty care to pets with cancer and blood disorders.